 2. Simple, Visible Ingredients

-I believe children, especially babies and especially toddlers, need to be able to see and identify food in order to form a healthy relationship with whatever is served.
-A child can't love broccoli if they don't know they are eating it because we have cleverly hidden it in a bread or casserole.
+Children, especially babies and especially toddlers, need to be able to see and identify food in order to form a healthy relationship with whatever is served.
+A child can't love broccoli if they don't know they are eating it because we have cleverly hidden it in a pouch, bread, or casserole.
 Opt instead to simply steam the broccoli, or perhaps pan fry it in a little coconut oil.

 There are theories that we subconsciously analyze the nutritive value of foods and then crave things accordingly.
 For example, a pregnant mother may crave artichokes without realizing they are full of folic acid her developing fetus needs.
 If this theory is true, then it is even more important the babies be able to visually recognize food, so that they may soak in and follow this data.